Well, my second most embarrassing moment.

 The second most embarrassing went like this:

 I was at a large shopping complex and parked in the yellow section of the colour-coded carpark.
 Being from the country, where we only had ground-level parking, I was careful to memorise it.
 Yellow carpark, yellow carpark, yellow carpark.
-I looked through a dozen stores and got fed-up quickly, deciding that no clothes anywhere in the world suited me.
-I went out to the carpark, the yellow carpark, to return to my vehicle.
+After looking through a dozen clothing stores I remembered how much I hate shopping, and decided that no clothes anywhere in the world suited me.
+I walked out to the carpark, the yellow carpark, to return to my vehicle.
 It wasn’t where I thought it should be.
-For the next 90 minutes, I walked down every row of that yellow carpark.
-Blistered and angry, I returned to the shopping complex and bought a bread roll, sat on a bench to eat it.
-I stood up wondering what else I could possibly do.
-And that's when I saw her.
-She was a few metres away, but her face stood out in a sea of ordinary faces.
-I couldn’t remember her name, but I knew that I knew her, and that I liked her, and if I told her my story I knew she would help me.
-I put my head down and walked briskly in her direction and – BAM.
+For the next ninety minutes, I walked up and down every damn row of that yellow carpark several times.
+Blistered and angry, I returned to the shopping complex and bought a bread roll and sat on a bench to eat it.
+I brushed the crumbs off my pants, then stood up wondering what else I could possibly do.
+And that’s when I saw her.

-Straight into a mirror.
+Straight into a mirrored wall.

 Embarrassment aside, how lovely to recognise myself as a friend.